The Emirates Group: Growth

-Emirates airline had become one of the world's fastest growing airlines by the early 1990s.
-Revenues increased by about $100 million each year, approaching $500 million in 1993.
-It carried 68,000 tons of cargo and 1.6 million passengers in the same year.
-The Gulf War had helped Emirates by keeping other airlines out of the area.
-Emirates was the only airline to continue flying in the last ten days of the war.
-By the winter of 1991, the Emirates fleet was grounded for several days, as the liberation of Kuwait begun.
-Operations resumed weeks later.
+By the early 1990s, Emirates had become one of the fastest growing airlines globally.
+Its annual revenues increased by approximately $100 million, reaching around $500 million in 1993.
+That year, the airline transported 68,000 tons of cargo and 1.6 million passengers.

+The Gulf War had a significant impact on the regional aviation industry.
+During the final days of the conflict, Emirates was the only airline to continue operations, although its fleet was grounded temporarily in the winter of 1991 during the liberation of Kuwait.
+Services resumed a few weeks later.

-The airline saw the arrival of another Airbus A300-600R, taking its fleet to nine, Emirates ordered seven Boeing 777s, with an option for seven more, in a US$645.5 million deal in the same year.
-As the airline celebrated its sixth anniversary, 25,000 passengers a week were being flown to 23 destinations.
-A year later, Emirates opened their own US$2 million terminal at Dubai Airport.
+In 1993, Emirates expanded its fleet with the addition of another Airbus A300-600R, bringing the total number of aircraft to nine.
+The same year, the airline placed an order for seven Boeing 777s, with an option for seven more, in a deal valued at approximately US$645.5 million.
+At its sixth anniversary, Emirates was transporting about 25,000 passengers weekly to 23 destinations.
+In 1994, it opened a new terminal at Dubai Airport, constructed at a cost of US$2 million.

-A partnership agreement with US Airways entered in the fall of 1993 allowed Emirates to offer services around the world.
-It previously had cooperation agreements with Cyprus Airways.
-By 1994, the airline was connecting 32 destinations with its 15 aircraft.
-At this time Emirates was the sixth largest airline in the Middle East.
+Emirates also expanded its international presence through partnerships.
+In late 1993, it entered into an agreement with US Airways to broaden its service network.
+Prior to this, it had cooperative arrangements with Cyprus Airways.
+By 1994, Emirates operated 15 aircraft and served 32 destinations, ranking as the sixth largest airline in the Middle East at that time.

 Emirates took in revenues of $643.4 million in the year ending 30 March 1994.
 The airline had 4,000 employees and carried two million passengers a year between 34 destinations with a fleet of 18 Airbus aircraft.
 In spite of the large capital expenditures, the Dubai government had laid out only $50 million since the airline's inception.
-In October 1995, the Emirates Group launched Mercator an IT solutions company.
+In October 1995, the Emirates Group launched Mercator an IT company.